corpusculejs/corpuscule/packages/element/README.md

 receives nothing and could return anything which then will be send directly to the renderer function.

+If you don't specify `[render]` function, re-rendering won't ever happen on your element.

 ## Features
 ### Inheritable
 Basically, `@element` doesn't restrict working with JS OOP in any way.
 You can create any hierarchy